 Custom made orthotics are made 100% custom to your foot.
 Your Pedorthist will take a 3D mould of your foot and the materials used to manufacture your orthotics are formed directly to that mould, making a custom insole.
 Your Pedorthist will choose a combination of materials and support features that fit your exact needs, and they can be adjusted throughout their life if your needs change over time.

-If you’ve made it though all of these debunked myths, you might be wondering if everyone could benefit from orthotics.
+If you’ve made it though all of these debunked myths, you might be wondering if everyone could benefit from proper foot orthotics.
 That’s not true either!
 While there are many conditions, injuries, and disorders that can be treated with orthotics, they are certainly not needed for every person.
 For a bit more on our thoughts on who needs orthotics, check out the following video.
 If you still have any questions on whether orthotics are right for you, contact us at SoleScience at anytime!